front-end-intermediate/session-11-reactintro/readme.md

 2: With an Object

-Switch the array out for the object version of the pirate samples, remove the import (`import piratesFile from './data/sample-pirates'`) and rollback to:
+Switch the array out for the object version of the pirate samples, remove the import (`import piratesFile from './data/sample-pirates'`) and rollback.

+* Pirate

 ```
 import React, { Component } from 'react';